 James Bennett received his B.A. from UCLA, his M.Div. from Princeton Theological Seminary, and his Ph.D. from Yale University.
 He joined the Religious Studies Department at Santa Clara University in 2002.
-Before that he taught at the University of Oklahoma.
-His are of specialization is American Religious History.
+Before that, he taught at the University of Oklahoma.
+His area of specialization is American Religious History.
 His research and writing has focused on the intersection of religion and race, American Christianity.
 His current research is a study of the anticult movement in the late twentieth century.
 Professor Bennett currently serves as the university's Associate Provost of Undergraduate Studies

 RSOC 9 Ways of Understanding Religion